Tama Assist Knowledge Netwrap Main

 • Roll length is regularly measured and checked on a roll ‘un-winding unit, to verify the accuracy of the metering equipment.

-• ALL Tama netwrap complies with the German DLG standard as well as the American ASABE standard.
+• ALL Tama netwrap complies with the American ASABE standard.

 Netwrap construction